 1. Inventory the assets in your environment

-The first step in conducting a vulnerability assessment is to inventory your environment.
+Start a vulnerability assessment by inventorying every asset that could introduce security risk, including endpoints, servers, applications, operating systems, and network devices.
 Discovering what software, hardware, and other assets live in your environment helps you determine which vulnerabilities (and patches!) are relevant.

 Examine your environment's assets, and note software and hardware version numbers.
 Some of those numbers looking familiar when you read Microsoft’s Patch Tuesday update?
 Take note!